ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Logical expressions offer the usual Boolean operators (`||` for OR, `&&` for AND, and `!` for NOT).
+They have the normal semantics of Boolean algebra and obey its laws (see, for example, {{BOOLEAN-LAWS}}).
 Parentheses MAY be used within `logical-expr` for grouping.

 ~~~~ abnf